MIT-Emerging-Talent/ET6-CDSP-group-20-repo/collaboration/retrospectives/4_communicating_results.md

 #### Improvements

 - I could have expanded and refined the audience list to be more comprehensive.
-- I could have taken on more tasks to contribute more broadly to this milestone.

 **Key Takeaway:**
 I learned how to turn research into something practical and useful in real work.